 The three lots — diamond necklace, ring, and pair of earrings — will be on display for public preview at the James Christie Room, 22nd Floor, Alexandra House, 18 Chater Road, Central, Hong Kong.

 Information about the auction, as well as entrance and social distancing protocols, can be found on the Christie’s website.

 People need love and warm feelings, especially during this time.”
 Hu says.
 “So what could be better than a heart shape?Anna Hu

 Uncompromisingly bold in her designs, Anna Hu is one of the precious few women (and even fewer Asian female designers) whose collections are featured during Paris’s prestigious High Jewelry Week.
 Trained as a cellist, she designs with a melody in mind and will not stop until her creation translates the notes in her head.
 To ensure that no technical constraint goes against her creativity, she works with the best jewelry craftsmen in her Paris atelier.

-Overused in jewelry design, Hu always thought the perfect heart shape was still to be designed.
+Overused in jewelry design, Hu always thought the perfect heart shaped diamond necklace was still to be designed.
 The Diamonds that Care initiative was the perfect opportunity to do so.
 She didn’t hesitate to design the entire necklace in a heart shape.
 It’s a rare audacity in design that could well fulfill the dreams of a high jewelry collector.

 Giving Back What Nature is Giving

 With over 40% of its territory beyond the Arctic Circle, Yakutia may be the coldest part of Russia, but it holds the most spectacular natural resources, including diamonds.